 Asbestos was extensively used by shipbuilders in all areas of Navy ships that needed heat resistance.
 Products such as cables, valves and gaskets contained asbestos.
 The toxic mineral was heavily used for insulation and covered pipes, pumps, motors, condensers and compressors that helped run the ships and submarines.

-As Navy ships aged, its parts became brittle and easily damaged.
-Any disturbance of these parts would send fibers into the air.
+As Navy ships aged, insulation materials became brittle and easily damaged.
+Any disturbance of these materials would send fibers into the air.
 Sailors often slept in bunks positioned right below asbestos-covered pipes that would shake off asbestos dust daily.